omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/use-cases/wallet.md

 *Implementation details:*

 Each deposit has a [deposit finality period](/glossary#deposit-finality-period) before it can be used on the network.
-Currently this period equals 10 Ethereum blocks.
+Currently, this period equals 10 Ethereum blocks.
 The confirmations are counted on the Ethereum because the OMG Network relies on rootchain (Ethereum) security and creates blocks only when new transactions are formed (i.e. on-demand).
 You may use the `waitForChildchainBalance` function from [omg-js documentation](https://docs.omg.network/omg-js/) or implement your custom helper/service for polling the expected amount after the deposit.

 #### 2.1.3 Make Transfers